 Melissa Broder's The Pisces: very fresh fish…

-Lately, whenever someone’s asked me what I was reading, I’ve told them: ‘A middle-aged woman who starts fucking a merman’.
+Lately, whenever someone’s asked me what I was reading about, I’ve told them: ‘A middle-aged woman who starts fucking a merman’.
 If I were to sit and tell them what The Pisces is really about it would probably take more time than they’d be willing to spare.

 The thing is, that for a book that can be condensed so crassly, The Pisces is a novel that has such depth, and so many layers, that it is hard to put into words.
 Despite the main love interest being half-fish, half-man, Melissa Broder tells a story that is achingly human — and as complex a novel we can expect, when dealing with what so often lies at the root of humanity: love, loathing, and dreams of better things.

 Lucy, a PhD student struggling to write her thesis on Sappho, decides to housesit for her sister where it is hot and sunny and by the sea.
 She is, often, heart-stoppingly relatable, and a genuine example of the voice who says what we are all thinking, as she pursues flings at the same time as attending group therapy sessions that tell her, unequivocally, not to pursue flings.
 A man stops texting her, and she crashes; he messages her again, and she euphorically floats.
 She loves her sister’s dog more than any man (but less than a specific merman).
 In one chapter, she prepares herself to have anal sex for the first time — and, somewhat refreshingly, her preparations are far more graphic than the anal itself.
 In all, Lucy is so real that it seems as if you could reach out and touch her, and this fantastic realness is a greater draw to the story than any fantasy element provided by the merman — although he is definitely a pleasant bonus.